Lisa Jones, United States says,

 The dosage of Ketorolac Tromethamine prescribed to each patient will vary.
 Always follow your physician’s instructions and/or the directions on the prescription drug label.

-If your physician has instructed or directed you to use Ketorolac Tromethamine medication in a regular schedule and you have missed a dose of this medicine, use it as soon as you remember.
+If your physician has instructed or directed you to apply Ketorolac Tromethamine medication in a regular schedule and you have missed a dose of this medicine, apply it as soon as you remember.
 However, if it is almost time for your next dose, then skip the missed dose and go back to your regular dosing schedule.
 Do not double the doses unless otherwise directed.

 Any medication used in excess can have serious consequences.
 If you suspect an overdose of Ketorolac Tromethamine, seek medical attention immediately.